FFY00/ffy00.github.io/content/index.rst

     Wireshark is the world’s foremost and widely-used network protocol analyzer.
     I have contributed the initial USB HID report parser code.

-CPython_
-    The reference implementation of the Python programming language.
-I am currently a member of the Python triage team and have contributed many miscelaneous fixes and improvements.

 `Meson`_
     Meson is a very popular build system.
 I worked on support for the D language and improving introspection metadata.

 If you want to find out more about my work, and what I've been up to lately, please check my `Github profile`_.